slamdcxii/nomadsigmonitor.github.io/README.md

-This is a WIP real-time intelligence monitor on various environments in East Asian securty.
-It is an official product of Nomad Security|Intelligence|Geopolitics.
+This is a WIP real-time intelligence monitor covering various environments in East Asian security.
+It is an official product of Nomad Security | Intelligence | Geopolitics.
 More updates coming soon.